imhilla/DataStructures/README.md

 AC

+###Dispensers
+Containers that are not traversable (no access) are also called dispensers.

+The basic public interfaces (to use a POODR definition) includes:
+* empty?
+* size
+* clear

 ####First episode:the stack
 Stack is a non traversable dispenser, which implement the basic container interface and, in addition, a few interesting methods.